🎉 Save up to 20% with our annual plans. Click here.

 Nonetheless, as part of our Security Program, we have specific incident response and management procedures that are activated whenever we become aware that your personal information was likely to have been compromised.
 We further require, as part of our vendor and business partner oversight procedures, that such parties notify us immediately if they have any reason to believe that an incident adversely affecting personal information we provided to them has occurred.

-What did we collect from California Residents?
+What did we collect from Residents of California, Virginia, Colorado, and Connecticut?

 In the past 12 months, we shared or disclosed all of the categories of Personal Information listed below for the business purposes specified.